hagan/cy-vice-aws-manager/dockerhub/README.md

 # dockerhub images

-This directory (dockerhub) contains two docker images that can be built and uploaded to hub.docker.io to speed up compile time
+This directory (dockerhub) contains three docker folders (pynode, pulumi & awsmgr).
+These 3 imagesare built and uploaded into hub.docker.io to speed up compile time of the final image (vice).

+Best to use the Makefile from the parent cy-aws-manager repository to build everything.

 Use this to generate a base image to upload into docker hub to generate project images from. i.e.